 The primary goal of a physical therapist is to deal with the root problem that a client is encountering that is causing him discomfort and help them prevent further injuries.
 They try to avoid surgery as well as abstain from unnecessary medications.
 A simple example would be someone who has an impinged shoulder and is suffering from chronic pain.
 A physical therapist would be able to identify the cause of the pain, apply specific techniques to ease the impinged shoulders, and from there help the patient avoid a potential surgery in the future.

-In conclusion, both a physical therapist and an occupational therapist are both healthcare practitioners that treat different problems depending on your condition.
+In conclusion, both physical therapy and an occupational therapy are healthcare practices that treat various problems depending on your condition.
 If you find that a particular one caters to your needs, then go ahead and seek advice from them to ensure that your condition improves over time.